 Reaching Towards Residency in the U.S.

 My interest in plastic and reconstructive surgery started just before I finished high school.
 When I got to know more about this specialty, I realized it was what I wanted to do with my life.
 When I began medical school I tried to improve my knowledge and practical skills at the university and clinics.
 I eventually understood this was not enough.
 To be a good specialist you need to get international experience as well.
-So, at the beginning of my 3rd year at Lithuanian University of Health Sciences in Kaunas began planning my trip to the U.S. for a plastic and reconstructive surgery rotation in Minneapolis, MN.
+So, at the beginning of my 3rd year at Lithuanian University of Health Sciences in Kaunas began planning my trip to the U.S. for a plastic and reconstructive surgery rotation in Minneapolis.
 This experience did not disappoint!
 It helped me decide that I want to practice and do my residency in the United States.

-Outside of my rotation I had the chance attended a seminar about lymph-edema and microsurgery in addition to a workshop to develop our skills with microscopes.
+Outside of my rotation I had the chance to attended a seminar about lymph-edema and microsurgery in addition to a workshop to develop our skills with microscopes.
 These were some of the most memorable moments of my clinical rotation.
-Now, after finishing my rotation in the U.S. and started a new one in plastic and reconstructive surgery department at my university, I can see how my knowledge has been elevated.
+Now, after finishing my rotation in the U.S. and started a new one in the plastic and reconstructive surgery department at my university, I can see how my knowledge has been elevated.

-Not only did the rotation give me a memorable experience, it changed my future plans.
+Not only did the rotation give me a memorable experience, but it also changed my future plans.
 I am now beginning my application for residency in the United States!
-Apart from the clinical rotation, which was the main reason of my visit to the U.S., I had a great time.
+Apart from the clinical rotation, which was the main reason for my visit to the U.S., I had a great time.
 I got to explore Minneapolis, Chicago, Las Vegas, and Los Angeles.
 It allowed me to realize how big the U.S. truly is.

 Interested in finding out what makes a clinical experience with AMO so special?